 The functionalist perspective achieved its greatest popularity among American sociologists in the 1940s and 1950s.
 While European functionalists originally focused on explaining the inner workings of social order, American functionalists focused on discovering the functions of human behavior.
 Among these American functionalist sociologists is Robert K. Merton, who divided human functions into two types: manifest functions, which are intentional and obvious, and latent functions, which are unintentional and not obvious.
 The manifest function of attending a church or synagogue, for instance, is to worship as part of a religious community, but its latent function may be to help members learn to discern personal from institutional values.
 With common sense, manifest functions become easily apparent.
 Yet this is not necessarily the case for latent functions, which often demand a sociological approach to be revealed.

-Functionalism has received criticism for neglecting the negative functions of an event such as divorce.
-Critics also claim that the perspective justifies the status quo and complacency on the part of society's members.
+Functionalism has been critiqued by many sociologists for its neglect of the often negative implications of social order.
+Some critics, like Italian theorist Antonio Gramsci, claim that the perspective justifies the status quo, and the process of cultural hegemony which maintains it.
 Functionalism does not encourage people to take an active role in changing their social environment, even when such change may benefit them.
-Instead, functionalism sees active social change as undesirable because the various parts of society will compensate naturally for any problems that may arise.
+Instead, functionalism sees active social change as undesirable because the various parts of society will compensate in a seemingly natural way for any problems that may arise.